Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 Hepatic Symptoms: Fatigue, abdominal pain, and liver enlargement.

-Neurological Symptoms: Tremors, difficulty speaking or swallowing, uncontrolled
+Neurological Symptoms: Tremors, difficulty speaking or swallowing,

 movements, and